Analysis | Boeing’s Grounded 737 Max — The Story So Far

 1. When will the 737 Max fly again?

 Unclear.
-Investigations into the cause of each accident have yet to conclude.
-Meanwhile, Boeing has been testing a proposed software fix that it says will address, along with revised pilot training, what probably went wrong in both crashes.
-That then would have to be approved by the U.S. Federal Aviation Administration.
-But problems seem to be compounding.
+Boeing has been testing a proposed software fix that it says will address, along with revised pilot training, what probably went wrong in both crashes.
+That fix requires approval by the U.S. Federal Aviation Administration.
+Meantime, problems are compounding.
 The FAA said in June that it had uncovered a new safety issue related to the 737 Max’s flight-control system that requires fixing.
-Southwest Airlines, the largest operator of the grounded jet, has said the new safety issue will extend its absence “well beyond’’ a previous Oct.
+The European Union Aviation Safety Agency has its own list of issues it wants Boeing to address, including one involving the autopilot.
+Southwest Airlines, the largest operator of the grounded jet, said the new safety issue will extend its absence “well beyond” an Oct.
 1 target date.
-A top FAA official said in June that remarks by Boeing Chief Executive Officer Dennis Muilenburg projecting a return by the end of 2019 sounded correct.
+A top FAA official said in June that Boeing Chief Executive Officer Dennis Muilenburg was probably right in projecting the Max’s return by the end of 2019.

 The main operators include Southwest (31 in the fleet through May 31), American (24) and Air Canada (24).
 Chinese airlines account for about 20% of 737 Max deliveries globally.
 (Click here for the full list.)
 As of the end of May, Chicago-based Boeing reported 387 deliveries of the single-aisle Max jets to 48 airlines or leasing companies, with orders from around 80 operators for about 4,550 more.
 Most sales are the Max 8, the model involved in both crashes.
 (There’s also, from smallest to biggest, a Max 7, 9 and 10.)

-Note: (An earlier version corrected No. 4 to show the Justice Department not the FAA is investigating the Dreamliner.)